idarahu/DE-project/FinalReport.md

 | that covers a given scientific domain  | `MATCH (:ScientificDomain {sub_category: "physical sciences"})-[:COVERS]-(:Affiliation)-[:PUBLISHES_IN]-(v:Venue) RETURN v LIMIT 25` |
 | that publishes for a given affiliation | `MATCH (a:Affiliation)-[:PUBLISHES_IN]-(v:Venue) WHERE a.name = "Iowa State University" RETURN v LIMIT 25`                           |
 | that publishes for a given author      | `MATCH (a:Author {author_id: "224"})-[:AUTHOR_OF]-(:Publication)-[:PUBLISHED_IN]-(v:Venue) RETURN v LIMIT 25`                        |
+#### Analytical queries
+Besides the basic queries also, analytical queries were carried out.
 #### Influential publications using PageRank

-To find the most influential publications, we use the [Page Rank](https://neo4j.com/docs/graph-data-science/current/algorithms/page-rank/) algorithm.

-First, we create a graph projection to use with the the [Graph Data Science Library](https://neo4j.com/docs/graph-data-science/current/) v2.2 library:
+The [Page Rank](https://neo4j.com/docs/graph-data-science/current/algorithms/page-rank/) algorithm was used to find the most influential publications.
+For that, firstly, the graph projection was created to use with the  [Graph Data Science Library](https://neo4j.com/docs/graph-data-science/current/) v2.2 library
 ```cypher
 CALL gds.graph.project.cypher('influential_publications', 'MATCH (p:Publication) RETURN id(p) AS id', 'MATCH (p1:Publication)-[:CITED_BY]->(p2:Publication) RETURN id(p1) AS source, id(p2) AS target')
 ```

-Then, we run the algorithm:
+After that, the algorithm was run:

 ```cypher
 CALL gds.pageRank.stream('influential_publications')